goliatone/go-envset/README.md

 Environment variables enable us to manage application configuration outside of our application code.

-Application configuration here mean small and sensitive data such as API keys or tokens, database credentials, etc. Not all environment configuration are secrets, there might be build distribution specific values such as the application's base URL to build OAuth callbacks, a dependent service endpoint or anything that changes between development and production.
+Application configuration usually are small and sensitive data such as API keys or tokens, database credentials, etc. However not all environment configuration have to be secrets, there might be build distribution specific values such as the application's base URL to build OAuth callbacks, a dependent service endpoint or anything that changes between development and production environments.

 `envset` helps you manage environment variables for multiple build distributions.